tmackenzie/impact/content/posts/002-sprint-0.md

 Key areas to focus on are:
 - Do no rebuild while advancing through envs.
-  - Deploy what was previously built.
-- Deploy a branch to test manually or automated before merging.
+- A developer must be able to deploy a branch in a isolated branch environment.
 - Deploy a branch or tag to any environment, including prod.
-  - This can satisfy rollbacks.
 - Make CD extremely easy so anyone on the team can do it.
   - Automate environment provisioning, IoC.
   - Automate CI/CD for events such as, on pull request, on merge.
   - It's ok to require minimal click ops for prod releases.

 Doing this now will eliminate technical debt going forward regarding:
-- Manual or key person interaction for updating environments.
+- Manual or key people interaction for updating environments.
 - Phrases like, I cannot test this because of the environment.
 - Conflict of too many devs needing a env to deploy and test.
+- Eliminate `release schedules` because of how easy it is to deploy to prod.

 Teams will also be able to have a [DoD](#definition-of-done) where the feature must be in prod.